alanpaterson82/project2/README.md

 Validator Testing

-- I encountered 23 issues via JSHint, all of which were unfortunately not resolveable as I did not understand their context, however, an undefined variable was also detected and amended realting to the use of the 'let' keyword.
+- I encountered 23 issues via JSHint, all of which were unfortunately not resolved as I did not understand their context, however, an undefined variable was also detected and amended relating to the use of the 'let' keyword.

 - W3C HTML Validator Result - no errors